DragonSenses/Algorithms/LeetCode/103-binary-tree-zigzag-level-order-traversal/problem.md

 - The height of the tree is `h`, where:
   - `h = log(n)` for a balanced binary tree.
   - `h = n` for a skewed binary tree.

+### **Time Complexity**: `O(n)`
+- **Single Node Visit**: Each node in the tree is processed exactly once during the traversal, as it is added to and removed from the queue.
+- **Constant Work Per Node**: Operations like dequeuing a node, adding its children to the queue, and inserting its value into the list (either at the front or back based on the direction) take constant time.
+- **Linear Total Work**: With `n` nodes in the tree and each node being processed exactly once, the total work scales linearly with the number of nodes.

 ### **Space Complexity**: `O(h)`
 - **Queue Usage**: The queue holds nodes from one level of the tree at a time.
 In the worst case, this is proportional to the maximum width of the tree, which corresponds to the height `h` for a skewed tree or `2^h` (approximately `n`) for a very wide tree.